“Lillie, do NOT leave Martha’s Vineyard without tracking down the Gingerbread Houses!” typed one of my readers on my Facebook wall.

 Now, let us pull our focus back from Clinton Ave. and towards Oak Bluffs as a whole town.
 Happily, charming and whimsically styled architecture like these Gingerbread Cottages punctuates the entire beach-side town.
 Further, Oak Bluffs has the honor of being the hot summer spot for wealthy African-Americans, boasting Black elites such as Harvard professors, doctors, CEOs, and more each summer for the past several decades, and earning Oak Bluffs the nickname, “The Black Hamptons.”

-Of all the towns we visited on Martha’s Vineyard, Oak Bluffs was our favorite.
+Of all the towns we visited on Martha’s Vineyard, Oak Bluffs was our favorite (besides the alpaca farm).
 What can I say?
 I’m ever seduced by bright colors and whimsey in architecture!
+It’s why I loved Willemstad, Curacao.
 So what about you?
 Do you like these houses?
 Which is your favorite?

-If you enjoyed this article and are still planning your trip, click here for an easy link to Martha’s Vineyard hotel deals, and here for vacation rentals on Martha’s Vineyard, as it will give a small commission to help support this site at no extra cost to you.
+If you enjoyed this article and are still planning your trip, use this affiliate to click here for an easy link to Martha’s Vineyard hotel deals, and here for vacation rentals on Martha’s Vineyard, as it will give a small commission to help support this site at no extra cost to you.
 Happy travels!